estuardolh/warmupLD31/README.md

-Warm up for LD 31
+﻿Warm up for LD 31
 =========

 I will use for LD 31: